 Since vitamin E is fat-soluble, those with a genetic variation in APOB gene tend to develop vitamin E deficiency.
 The APOB gene provides instructions for making two versions of the apolipoprotein B protein necessary for the effective absorption and transportation of vitamin E. Good sources of vitamin E include sunflower seeds, avocados, almonds, hazelnuts and whole grains.

-Vitamin A is a fat-soluble vitamin with powerful antioxidant properties, and plays a critical role in maintaining healthy skin.
-Consuming a diet rich in a variety of different antioxidants is a way to slowing down the aging process.
+Vitamin A is a fat-soluble vitamin with powerful antioxidant properties and plays a critical role in maintaining healthy skin.
+Consuming a diet rich in a variety of different antioxidants is a way to slow down the aging process.
 Vitamin A provides the best overall age-preventing property, with proven efficacy to reduce wrinkles, fade brown spots and smooth roughness.

 Deficiency of vitamin A can lead to a poor complexion with scaly, dry and rough skin.
 Beta-carotene is a precursor to vitamin A. Our body converts beta-carotene to retinol, the active biological form of vitamin A. Food sources rich in beta-carotene include carrots, sweet potatoes, pumpkins and green leafy vegetables.